tableau/TabProvision/README.md

       - Choose "Microsoft Graph" -> "Application Permissions" -> "Directory" and check "Directory.Read.All (Read directory data)"

     iv.
 Grant your Azure AD instance consent to use your new application.
-      - In your Application config (see above), chose "API Permissions"  You will see an alert on this screen that says "(!)
+      - In your Application config (see above), choose "API Permissions"  You will see an alert on this screen that says "(!)
 Not granted for Default..."
       - Click on the button at the top of the list that says, "Grant admin consent for Default Directory"  (THIS IS IMPORTANT!)

     v.
 Generate a Azure secret that your application can use to sign into Azure with